nsbuitrago/libparasail-sys/README.md

 # libparasail-sys

 This crate provides unsafe Rust bindings for [parasail](https://github.com/jeffdaily/parasail).
-Safe bindings are planned and will be available in the future.
+You might be interested in [parasail-rs](https://gitlab.com/nsbuitrago/parasail-rs), which provides safe Rust bindings and a wrapper to parasail.

 Note that [parasail-sys](https://github.com/anp/parasail-sys) similarly provides unsafe Rust bindings, but has been archived since 2020.
 The intention of libparasail-sys is to provide an up to date set of bindings for parasail in case things change in the original library.